pragatss/Earth-Chan-Token/README.md

-# MooCoin
+# Earth-Chan-Token
-Website for Moo crypto coin
+Repository for the Earth-Chan Token